shinkira/BrewerMap/README.md

 One function provides the complete selection of the ColorBrewer colorschemes, especially intended for mapping and plots with attractive, distinguishable colors.

 Simple to use: only the the colormap length and the colorscheme name are needed to select and define an output colormap.
 The colorscheme can be preselected by the user, after which only the colormap length is required to define an output colormap.

 The function can be used as a drop-in replacement for the inbuilt colormap functions and it is compatible with all MATLAB functions that require a colormap.
-The function consists of just one M-file that provides all of the ColorBrewer colorschemes (no file-clutter!).
-Downsampling or interpolation of the nodes occurs automatically (if required) using each scheme's complete palette of nodes.
+The function consists of just one M-file that provides all of the ColorBrewer colorschemes (no mat file, no third party files, no file-clutter!).
+Downsampling or interpolation of the nodes occurs automatically, if required (interpolation occurs within the Lab colorspace).
 As an option, the colormap can be returned reversed.

 Calling brewermap('demo') creates a figure that displays all of the ColorBrewer colorschemes.

 This product includes color specifications and designs developed by Cynthia Brewer (http://colorbrewer.org/).
 See the ColorBrewer website for further information about each colorscheme, colorblind suitability, licensing, and citations.
-This is the only submission on MATLAB File Exchange providing ColorBrewer colorschemes that does NOT break the ColorBrewer license conditions!

 ### Examples ###